aws-samples/kinesis-poster-worker/README.md

  2. seeks through the records for the word '```egg```'

-Multiple Poster or Worker clients can be run simultaneously to generate multi-threaded load on the Kinesis stream.
+Multiple Poster or Worker clients can be run simultaneously to generate multi-threaded load on a Kinesis stream.

 Detailed help: ```python poster.py --help``` ..or  ```python worker.py --help```, respectively.